 When you're dealing with chronic neck or back pain and nothing you've tried has helped — like pain-relieving medications, physical therapy, or chiropractic care — consider spinal injections at Comprehensive Neurology and Pain Center of Connecticut.
-Located in Wallingford and Stamford, Connecticut, the team, led by Igor Turok, MD, offers interventional pain management and spinal injections to help you.
+Located in Wallingford and Ridgefield, Connecticut, the team, led by Igor Turok, MD, offers interventional pain management and spinal injections to help you.
 Set up a consultation to learn about treatment options by calling the office or scheduling online today.

 Spinal injections are a type of medication administered to your spinal joints and nerves to relieve pain.
 Spinal injections are similar to joint injections and can be helpful for conditions like:

 Spinal injections are recommended if you have chronic pain that hasn't improved with other conservative therapies like non-steroidal anti-inflammatory medications, physical therapy, or chiropractic care.

 Spinal injections contain two main types of medications: an anesthetic and a corticosteroid.
 The anesthetic medication numbs the irritated nerve, preventing it from sending pain signals.

 The corticosteroid is an anti-inflammatory medication that reduces inflammatory chemicals in the area to relieve pain, stiffness, and discomfort from swelling.
 Using a corticosteroid alongside the anesthetic medication allows for a reduction in pain and inflammation so you can feel better quickly.

 Spinal injections can also include hyaluronic acid and platelet-rich plasma (PRP).
 Hyaluronic acid provides essential hydration to your tissues, while PRP provides healing nutrients to support tissue recovery.